Save The Mainland Moose

 NatureNS is a member of the Bird Friendly Halifax coalition, a group of bird-loving environmental organizations, researchers, and private citizens working to make HRM an officially recognized Bird Friendly City.
 Join us!

-The State of Nature Report profiles the big nature issues Nova Scotia faced over 2022 and outlines things you can do to take action, now and into 2023.
-From Species At Risk to Ecological Forestry to Engaging the Next Generation of Nature Leaders.
+The State of Nature Report profiles the big nature issues Nova Scotia faced over 2023 and outlines things you can do to take action, now and into 2024.
+From species at risk to old forests to coasts and more.
 Check it out!